carpentries-incubator/python-packaging-publishing/episodes/08-documentation-example-gallery.md

 ## Sphinx Gallery

-## WHat does a good exmple look like?
+## What does a good example look like?

 {% include links.md %}